QuasarX35/fCC-palindrome-checker/README.md

 ## Using the Application
 - Enter a string or number in the input field.
 - Click the "Check" button.
+- The application will display a message indicating whether the input is a palindrome or not.

 ## Features
 - Checks for palindromes in both strings and numbers.